MatthiasWM/newt_dongle/README.md

 should show yellow.

 Launch `Dock` on your Newton.
 Set the port to `Serial` at 38'400 bps.
 Tap `Connect`.
-After 4 or 5 seconds, your Newton should show the Docking window with a single option to browse the SD Card.
+After 4 or 5 seconds, the LED changes to blue and your Newton should show the Docking window with a single option to browse the SD Card.
 Tap the icon and a list of files and folders on your SD Card should appear.

+Tap on a package, the tap `Install`, an the Newton will download and install the package.

 > [!TIP]
 > If no SD Card is in the slot, or NewtCOM can't read the SD Card for some
 > other reason, the name of the card will be "Error".
 Try to reset the dongle.
 > If that does not halp, remove prower from the dongle and start over.
+If that
+> still doesn't help, try anotehr SD Card.

 ## Updating Firmware